• Home

 Read More: Short Tricks to write answers in Judiciary Mains Exams

-Personal Interview or Viva-voce is the third and final stage in the selection process of judicial services examination.
+Personal Interview is the final stage in the selection process of judicial services examination.
 Personal Interviews offer great scope for the interview board to test your general awareness about recent happenings, Legal developments, and your opinion on these.

 So, keep a track of the news of national importance or any news particular to the state that you are appearing for.
 Also, keep a track of important judgments that might have been pronounced recently as the board usually asks on them.